 What Are You Providing that I Can't Get for FREE?

-We are living in a remarkable time when just about everything we could possibly want to learn is just a click away - and often for free.
-From cooking lessons to how to change a tire can be found in a multitude of places...and we don't even have to pay for it!
+We are living in a remarkable time when just about everything we could possibly want to learn is a click away - and often for free.
+Free cooking lessons and how to change a tire can be found in a multitude of places...and we don't even have to pay for it!

 These days we've come to EXPECT free stuff and when we're asked to pay for it, we get annoyed and often keep searching until we can find what we need for minimum to no cost.
 This "free" market is awesome for the consumer...but what about for the service provider?